kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 with a pod selector, ensuring backwards compatibility.
 The `Service` remains the source of truth; the `EndpointSelector` is a derived resource managed by the `Service` controller.
 Users and tooling that interact with `Services` and their `EndpointSlices` observe the same functional behavior.
-The `service-endpointselector-controller` is an implementation detail of the `Service` → `EndpointSelector` compatibility path with no guarantees of stability between releases.

 ### API Definition